oliver-chunlong/be-the-daily-olive/README.md

 ## 📌 Requirements

-Make sure you have these installed:
+Before you get started, make sure you have these installed:

 - **Node.js** `v18+`
 - **PostgreSQL** `v12+`